calliope-project/calliope/doc/user/tutorials.rst

 Files that define the model
 ---------------------------

-The configuration definitions described above are in the YAML format, a simple human readable data serialization format, which is stored in text files with a .yaml (or .yml) extension.
+For all Calliope models, including the examples discussed above, the model definitions in through YAML files, which are simple human-readable text files (YAML is a human readable data serialization format).
+They are stored with a ``.yaml`` (or ``.yml``) extension.
 See :ref:`yaml_format` for details.

-The layout of the model directory, which also includes the time series data in CSV format, is as follows (``+`` denotes directories, ``-`` files):
+Typically, we want to collect all files belonging to a model inside a model directory.
+In the national-scale example describe above, the layout of that directory, which also includes the time series data in CSV format, is as follows (``+`` denotes directories, ``-`` files):

 .. code-block:: text